about

 The most recent class I taught was at UCLA, entitled ‘Why is Japan so Cool?’.
 It was fun, might do it again soon.

 For recent things I've written for various places, check here.
-To check out my donated library collection at UC Riverside, check here (or visit – it's open to the public).

 if you'd like a more detailed resume, here you go.